-The extra set of gym clothes go inside a drawing bag.
+The extra set of gym clothes go inside a drawstring bag.

 The face towel gets folded into the small plastic container and everything is placed inside a drawstring bag.
 The container is useful because after the face towel is used, it’s usually wet and dirty, so the container keeps the other items from getting soiled.
 I leave the cutlery in her backpack which is stored in her cubby.

 - Face towel for lunchtime messes.
 This is usually soaked in water so that it’s easier to clean dirty faces.